prideout/lava/README.md

 By design, lava does not include a materials system, or a scene graph, or an asset loader, or any platform-specific functionality like windowing and events.

-lava is written in a subset of C++14 that forbids RTTI, exceptions, nested namespaces, and the use of `<iostream>`.
+lava is written in a subset of C++14 that forbids RTTI, exceptions, and the use of `<iostream>`.

 The public API is an even narrower subset of C++ whereby classes contain nothing but public methods.